Mount Spec, Paluma Range National Park Townsville

 • Wear insect repellent, clothing and shoes to protect yourself from stings, scratches and bites.

 • Cassowaries live in some areas.
-Never approach or feed these animals and remember to be cass-o-wary!
+Never approach or feed these animals and remember to Be CassoWARY!

-• Always carry adequate drinking water as well as equipment for treating water
+• Always carry adequate drinking water.

 For more information, please read the guidelines on safety in parks and forests.